 - Short-term dietary sodium restriction increased serum lipids, insulin and LDL-cholesterol 9

 A great hour long video from Barbara O’neill.
 The rest of her videos are gold-mines as well

 Which unrefined salt is best?

 I believe Grey Celtic Salt is the best, I get 5 pounds at a time for less than $20 but I use it for fermenting so I go through it quicker than most probably would.
-This usually comes in a very coarse size salt grain, you can grind it somehow to use in a shaker but I just sprinkle the large pieces on my food, I love hitting salt pockets in my meals due to these large but spaced out grains of salt.
+This usually comes in a very coarse size salt grain, I just sprinkle the large pieces on my food, I love hitting salt pockets in my meals due to these large but spaced out grains of salt.
 It’s different than fine grain salt because we taste the non salted food at first, and then pop open a pocket of salt where we can taste the food at various levels of saltiness.
 It is possible to grind this, but Celtic salt tends to stay wet due to it’s high magnesium content.
 I’ve placed about 1 cup of Celtic salt in a pan on low heat for about 10-15 minutes to dry it out and then ran it through a grinder to add it to a salt shaker.
 A meat tenderizer and a cutting board can work as well but is kind of messy.

 A lot of people swear by Redmond Real Salt which is just another brand/type of unrefined sea salt.
 I haven’t done solid math in this but I feel like this one is too expensive.